Vast majority who flouted planning laws not prosecuted

-The overwhelming majority of developers alleged to have seriously flouted planning laws are not even being prosecuted, figures obtained by the News Letter reveal.
+The overwhelming majority of alleged planning breaches are not even being prosecuted, figures obtained by the News Letter reveal.

 In cases involving some of the Province’s most important planning rules, less than 3% of those alleged to have disregarded the law have been taken before a court – and of those only a handful of guilty parties have received major fines.